discordjs/guide/guide/voice/voice-connections.md

 ## Life cycle

-Voice connections have their own life cycle, with 5 distinct states.
-You can follow the methods discussed in the [life cycles](./life-cycles) section to subscribe to changes to voice connections.
+Voice connections have their own life cycle, with five distinct states.
+You can follow the methods discussed in the [life cycles](/voice/life-cycles.md) section to subscribe to changes to voice connections.

 - **Signalling** - the initial state of a voice connection.
 The connection will be in this state when it is requesting permission to join a voice channel.